 Donald Trump is getting nervous.
 Internal polls show him losing in November unless the economy comes roaring back.

 So what is Trump’s reelection strategy?
-Reopen the economy anyway.
+Ignore the warnings of public health experts and reopen the economy at all costs.

 Step 1: Remove income support, so people have no choice but to return to work.

-Trump’s Labor Department has decided that furloughed employees “must accept” an employer’s offer to return to work and therefore forfeit unemployment benefits, regardless of Covid-19.
+Trump’s Labor Department has decided that furloughed employees “must accept” an employer’s offer to return to work and therefore forfeit unemployment benefits, regardless of the risk of returning to work before it’s safe.

-Forcing people to choose between getting Covid-19 or losing their livelihood is inhumane.
+Forcing people to choose between contracting a potentially deadly virus or losing their livelihood is inhumane.
 It’s also nonsensical.
-Public health still depends on as many workers as possible staying home.
-That’s a big reason why Congress provided the extra benefits.
+Our collective health in this pandemic depends on as many workers as possible staying home.

 Step 2: Hide the facts.

 No one knows how many Americans are infected because the Trump administration continues to drag its heels on testing.
-To date, only 6.5 million tests have been completed in a population of over 200 million adults.
+As of May 5th, only 7.5 million tests have been completed in a population of over 330 million Americans.

-Florida, one of the first states to reopen, has stopped releasing medical examiners’ statistics on numbers of Covid-19 victims because the numbers are higher than the state’s official count.
+Florida, one of the last states to issue a shelter-in-place order and one of the first to reopen, has stopped releasing medical examiners’ statistics on numbers of coronavirus victims because the numbers are higher than the state’s official count.

 But it’s impossible to fight the virus without adequate data.
-Anthony Fauci, the administration’s leading infectious degree expert, warns that reopening poses “a really significant risk” without more testing.
+Anthony Fauci, the administration’s leading infectious disease expert, warns that reopening poses “a really significant risk” without a huge ramp up in testing.

 Not surprisingly, the White House has blocked Fauci from testifying before the House.